 Set out below are the Company's corporate governance principles and practices in line with the ASX Corporate Governance Council ("Council") release of "Corporate Governance Principles and Recommendations 4th edition".
 Statements to this corporate governance section have been referenced to the applicable Australian Securities Exchange (ASX) Recommendations and compliance is indicated by \square .

-This statement is current as at 30 April 2024 and has been approved by the Board of Directors.
+This statement has been approved by the Board and is dated 28 April 2025.

 Corporate Governance Framework